Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 There is much in the words and actions of Tom Bombadil within The Lord of the Rings that is mysterious, magical, powerful, spiritual and enigmatic.
 Tolkien actually cited him as the single allegorical character in the book, thereby pointing to his unlikely role as a manifestation of Eru.
 All of this aligns with Tom's actions in saving the hobbits from the strangling roots of Old Willowman, capture by the Black-riders, and death at the hands of the Barrow-wight of the Barrow Downs.
 Tom, as a manifestation of Eru can therefore be said to have played a part in the resurrection of the hobbits in the barrow cavern.

 During the Council of Elrond it is stated by Gandalf and others that Tom is bound to a small area of land about his house.
 But this is not so.
 He is obviously there to meet up with the hobbits and provide assistance to them in their quest.
 As an immortal spirit being, who had existed since the beginning of time and was known throughout Middle-earth, his residence on the edge of the Barrow Downs is obviously a temporary and providential one.
-The role of the grace of God is to assist, not to do the work of those with free will.
-It is up to the hobbits and others to succeed or failure with the help of that grace.
-This is a Catholic concept which is core to Tolkien’s belief and reflected throughout his greater legendarium.
+In the recent Amazon television show The Rings of Power, which takes place during the Second Age, he was situated by the script writers in the eastern land of Rhûn.
+This was a pure reflection of the possibilities of his movements around Middle-earth and not on anything that Tolkien specifically said or wrote.

 Tolkien makes a number of references to encounters between Tom Bombadil and Barrow-wights, in published and unpublished works.
 Within various drafts of The Lord of the Rings Tom is able to ward off the Barrow-wights, who either chase after or entrap the hobbits, through his spoken word, unspoken thoughts, action and the use of light.
 There are also references to Tom being on Middle-earth prior to the appearance of Barrow-wights, as in his comments to the hobbits:

 ‘Eh, what?’ said Tom sitting up, and his eyes glinted in the gloom.
 ‘I am an Aborigine, that’s what I am, the Aborigine of this land.
 I have spoken a mort of languages and called myself by many names.
 Mark my words, my merry friends: Tom was here before the River or the Trees.
 Tom remembers the first acorn and the first rain-drop.
 He made paths before the Big People, and saw the Little People arriving.
-He was here before the kings and the graves and the [ghosts] Barrow-wights.
+He was here before the kings and the graves and the Barrow-wights.
 When the Elves passed westward Tom was here already - before the seas were bent.
 He saw the Sun rise in the West and the Moon following, before the new order of days was made.
 He knew the dark under the stars when it was fearless - before the Dark Lord came from Outside.
 (The Return of the Shadow 121)

 But you are young and I am old.
 Eldest, that’s what I am.
 Mark my words, my friends: Tom was here before the river and the trees; Tom remembers the first raindrop and the first acorn.
 He made paths before the Big People, and saw the little People arriving.
 He was here before the Kings and the graves and the Barrow-wights.
 When the Elves passed westward, Tom was here already, before the seas were bent.
 He knew the dark under the stars when it was fearless – before the Dark Lord came from Outside.
 (The Lord of the Rings 129)